SysMedOs/lipidhunter/README.md

     + 7-Zip is open source software.
 [7-Zip home page](http://www.7-zip.org)

-* **Optional:** Resolve `.dll` issues.
-LipidHunter is a free open source software.
+* **Optional: Resolve `.dll` issues.
+(You DO NOT need this step if LipidHunter can start normally.)**  LipidHunter is a free open source software.
 However, some system files may required to execute the LipidHunter.exe.
 If you receive .dll error from LipidHunter, try to copy following system files to the LipidHunter folder and try again.
     + Copy following `.dll` and `.DRV` files from your system folder: `C:\WINDOWS\system32\` to the LipidHunter folder:

         + `.DRV` files: